Last updated on April 29th, 2025 at 09:43 pm

 Last Friday, the boxing match between Mike Tyson and Jake Paul broke several sports betting and streaming records.
 The fight came to a conclusion with Jake Paul winning the fight after 8 rounds by conclusion.
 It was a fun and entertaining fight.
 However, not for everyone that paid to watch it on Netflix due to streaming glitches.
-Therefore, it is not a surprise to see Netflix Sued Over the Tyson Paul Fight Streaming Glitch.
+Therefore, it is not a surprise to see Netflix Sued Over the Tyson-Paul Fight Streaming Glitch.

 Ronald “Blue” Denton, a resident of Hillsborough County, Florida, has claimed that the streaming service is in violation of contract due to persistent technical issues.
 In contract, sportsbooks were also inundated with wagers before and during the fight.
 However, their sports betting software and servers were able to handle the load without any issues.